ameseee/web-scraper-workshop/day_1/hedgehog_web_scraper.md

 ### Front End
 - Go to [this link](https://github.com/ameseee/hedgehog-fe)
 - Click "Fork" in the top right corner.
 This will create a copy of the project, but in your GitHub account.
-Once it's done, you should see a page with "your-username/hedgehog-fe" in the rop left corner.
+Once it's done, you should see a page with "your-username/hedgehog-fe" in the top left corner.
 - Click the "Settings" button.
 Scroll down until you see "GitHub Pages".
-In the dropdown menu that currently says "None", select "Master Branch".
+In the dropdown menu that currently says "None", select "Master Branch" (the first one).
 Then, click "Save".
-- You should now see a blue section above that dropdown that says something like, "✅ Your site is published at https://ameseee.github.io/hedgehog-fe/".
+- Scroll back down to the GitHub Pages section.
+You should now see a blue section above that dropdown that says something like, "✅ Your site is published at https://ameseee.github.io/hedgehog-fe/".
 Open that link in another tab.
-It takes a while to load, but it can work on that while we work on other things.
-We will come back to it later today.
+It may take a while to load, but it can work on that while we work on other things.
+We will come back to it later today - this is our production version of the app, and will not change as we go.
+Click and drag that tab, it will go into it's own window.
+Minimize that window.
+This will help us not get confused between our development version and production version.
 - Open up GitHub Desktop (by typing in "GitHub" into the computer's search bar on the bottom left, then clicking on "GitHub Desktop").
-- In GitHub Desktop, click "Current Repository" in the top left.
-The click the small "Add" dropdown.
-Select "Clone repository..."
+- Click the button on the right side of the page that says "Clone a Repository".
 - A list of all your repositories attached to your GitHub account will appear.
 Click on "hedgehog-fe", then click the blue "Clone" button.
-This is create a copy of that project on your computer.
+This will create a copy of that project on your computer.
 - In GitHub Desktop, you'll see hedgehog-fe on the left.
 Double-click it to enter the project.
-- Now, open the Command Prompt program.
-To navigate to the folder where our project is, type `cd Documents/GitHub/hedgehog-fe`
+- Now, open the Command Prompt program (by typing in "Command" into the computer's search bar on the bottom left, then clicking on "Command Prompt").
+To navigate to the folder where our project is, type `cd Documents/GitHub/hedgehog-fe`.
+Press enter.
-- Type `start index.html`
+- Type `start index.html`.
+Press enter.
+This will create a development version of our app, where we can see each change as we go.
 - Your browser will open to a page that looks something like this:
 ![inline](../assets/start_view_screenshot.png)
-- Keep your command prompt open at all times!
+- Close the command prompt.

 ### Web Scraper
 - Go to [this link](https://github.com/ameseee/hedgehog-scraper)
 - Click "Fork" in the top right corner.
 This will create a copy of the project, but in your GitHub account.
 - In GitHub Desktop, click "Current Repository" in the top left.
 The click the small "Add" dropdown.
 Select "Clone repository..."
 - A list of all your repositories attached to your GitHub account will appear.
 Click on "hedgehog-scraper", then click the blue "Clone" button.
-This is create a copy of that project on your computer.
+This will create a copy of that project on your computer.
-- In GitHub Desktop, you'll see hedgehog-scraper on the left.
+- In GitHub Desktop, you'll see hedgehog-scraper in a list on the left.
 Double-click it to enter the project.
+- Select "Repositories", the select "Open in Atom".
 - Open a new command prompt by starting to type in "command prompt" into the bottom left search bar of your screen, then press "enter".
-- Type `cd Documents/GitHub/hedgehog-scraper`
+- Type `cd Documents/GitHub/hedgehog-scraper`.
+Press enter.
-- Type `npm install`
+- Type `npm install`.
+Press enter.
-- Type `node server.js`
+- Type `node server.js`.
+Press enter.
 - You should see something like this in your command prompt:
 ```bash
   app running on 3000
 ```
-- Open a new window in the browser.
+- Open a new tab in the browser.
 Go to `http://localhost:3000/`.
 You should see a very small "Hedgehog Time" in the top left corner of the screen.
+It may take some time to load.
 You are ready to go!
 - Keep your command prompt open at all times!

 ## See The Finished Product

 Let's take a quick break from our computers to see the final product!

-## Dev Tools Warm Up

-Go to the tab in your browser where you can see the hedgehogs with a purple background.

-Open your developer tools (right click, click inspect OR control+shift+i).
-You can click the three-dot icon in the top right corner to rearrange where the dev tools appear on your screen.

-Click the little arrow in the top left corner of the dev tools.
-Now, hover over the title of the app.
-Do you notice how different parts of the page highlight as you move the mouse over them?
-If you click on the title of the page, you will see the HTML that created it, in the elements panel!

-Work with your partner to answer the following questions.
-This activity will help you use the dev tools so that you can scrape later today!
-- What HTML element is the title in?
-- What is the "id" of the hedgehog that has marshmallows in his spikes?
-- What is the "src" of the hedgehog that is cuddling in front of the ocean?
-- What is the "id" of the input where users type in their keyword?
-- What is the "type" of the input/button where users click to get hedgie photos?

 ## Write Your First Endpoint

 What is an endpoint?
 > An endpoint is a location where specific information can be accessed.
 It is set up in the back end of an application.

 As you can see, we already have one endpoint written on lines 12-14.
 It is very simple - it says that when we visit the root of the page in the browser, we will see "Hedgehog Time".
 Try changing the words inside the quotes to something else.
 Now, refresh the page in the browser and you should see the words you typed in!